thosakwe/dart_vscode/README.md

 # dart_vscode
-Dart bindings  the VSCode API.
+Dart bindings for the VSCode API.